 - targeting fans of competitors with page like stories in the mobile newsfeed placement.
-Expect your CPC to be half in the newsfeed in general, with mobile being even better.
+Expect your Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. to be half in the newsfeed in general, with mobile being even better.

 - page post ads targeted to friends of fans who still are within your target audience, with action specs set to page like (not the default of just getting more engagement).